-Biotech Thursday: Extreme Fear, 90% Margins, and $16M Insider Buys
+Biotech Thursday: 90% Margins, Six-Year Runways, and Eight-Figure Insider Buys

 This Week's Setup